vaibhavsinghdresden/concept_exploration_LLM_shinny/README.md

-# LLM-Enhanced Formal Concept Analysis: A Novel Approach to Semantic Mapping and Knowledge Discovery
+# LLM-Enhanced Concept Exploration: A Novel Approach to Semantic Mapping and Knowledge Discovery